-Full-time students (12-15 hours) \$710
+Resident tuition (12-hour course load) \$800

-Additional fee (per hour over 15 hours)
+Additional fee (beginning at 14 hours)

+Nonresident tuition (12-hour course load) \$2,400

-Full-time nonresident fee (12-15 hours) \$2,130
+Additional fee (beginning at 14 hours)

+Part-time resident tuition (1-12 hour course load)

+Course fee (per credit hour)

+Registration fee \$20

+(The \$20 registration fee is waived for full-time faculty and staff members.)

+Part-time nonresident tuition (1-12 hour course load)

-Additional fee (per hour over 15 hours)
+Course fee (per credit hour)

-Part-time students (not exceeding 11 hours per quarter) Course fee (per credit hour) \$56 Registration fee (The \$38 registration fee is waived for full-time faculty and staff members.)
-Part-time nonresident students (not exceeding 11 hours per quarter) Course fee (per credit hour) \$168 Registration fee \$38 Student Housing Fees Security deposit (refundable with conditions) \$100 West Area One-bedroom apartment for two students \$590/qtr./person Two-bedroom apartment for four students \$520/qtr./person One-bedroom apartment for married couple \$1,180/qtr.
-East Area 68001 .
-1 Apartment for two students One-bedroom apartment for married couple \$790/qtr./person One-begroom apartment for married couple \$1,560/Qu Other Fees Clearing for graduation fee \$38 A student who is a candidate for a degree in a quarter in which no credit work is taken is required to register in such quarter as a prerequisite to graduation.
+Registration fee \$20

+Student Housing Fees

+Security deposit (refundable with conditions) \$100

+West Area

+One-bedroom apartment for two students \$635/qtr./person

+Two-bedroom apartment for four students \$565/qtr./person

+One-bedroom apartment for married couple/private \$1,270/qtr.

+East Area 0005/ . /

+Apartment for two studentsOne-bedroom apartment for married couple/private

+One-bedroom apartment for married couple/ private \$1,730/qu.

+Other Fees

+Clearing for graduation fee \$65

+A student who is a candidate for a degree in a quarter in

+which no credit work is taken is required to register in such

+quarter as a prerequisite to graduation.
 Graduation fee is to be paid in addition to this charge.

+Graduation fee \$25

-Graduation fee ė a t Transferred to any subsequent quarter or refundable if 330 student fails to qualify.
-Late registration fee (nonrefundable) \$30 Late payment fee (per billing cycle) (nonrefundable) Audit fee (per course) Any student who pays less than full fees must pay this fee for 400 auditing a course.
+Transferred to any subsequent quarter or refundable if

+student fails to qualify.

+Late registration fee (nonrefundable) \$30

+Late payment fee (per billing cycle) (nonrefundable)

+Audit fee (per course) (resident)

+Any student who pays less than full fees must pay this fee for

+auditing a course.
 Registration fee is also assessed.

+Audit fee (per course) (nonresident) \$195

+Registration fee is also assessed.

-Schedule adjustment fee \$20 Charge is made in all cases where the student is not required by the University to change, but has the department head's approval to do so after classes begin. άn Transcript fee 33
+Schedule adjustment fee \$20

+Charge is made in all cases where the student is not required

+by the University to change, but has the department head's approval to do so after classes begin.

+11 ė.

+Transcript fee \$3

+B 1